mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 Rosdep is a useful command in ROS, that allow you to download all dependencies from a package.

-Example : a friend of you gave you a custom package he built, who work well, but he didn't gave you all the dependencies needed by is package to be builded.
-By running `rosdep` (not this command, but a longer command described [here](http://wiki.ros.org/rosdep)), you will directly install all dependencies without worrying to install them manually.

 To initialize rosdep, just run :
 `sudo rosdep init`
 `rosdep update`

+Example : a friend of you gave you a custom package he built, who work well, but he didn't gave you all the dependencies needed by his package to be built.
+By running `rosdep` (not only this command, but a longer command described [here](http://wiki.ros.org/rosdep)), you will directly install all dependencies without worrying to install them manually.

 ## Step 6 : Automatize your environment